-Dr. Jessica Christy and her team at Orchard Hill Dental in Hendersonville, North Carolina provide restorative treatment with dental bridges.
+Dr. Jessica Christy and her team at Orchard Hill Dental in Hendersonville, North Carolina provide restorative dental treatment with dental bridges.
 This treatment option is best for patients with one or more missing teeth, especially consecutive missing teeth.
-If you would like to request a consultation with Dr. Christy or a member of her dental team to receive a dental bridge, call (828) 247-7001, or schedule an appointment online.
+If you would like to request a consultation with your dentist in Hendersonville, NC or a member of her dental team to receive a dental bridge, call (828) 247-7001, or schedule an appointment online.

 Benefits of a Dental Bridge